A general health form is required for each camper, which includes the doctor’s contact information. A health form is available HERE.

 What to Bring to Overnight Camp

 Our physical address is: 6993 Hickory Nut Gap Road, Banner Elk, NC 28604

-Directions from Asheville, NC – Estimated travel time of 2 hours or less
+Directions from Asheville,– Estimated travel time of 1.75 hours.

-Take I-40 East to Hwy 221 North toward Linville.
-At the traffic light in Linville turn right and drive 0.5 mile to the light at the Hwy 105 intersection.
-Turn left and drive 4 miles to the next light at the Hwy 184 intersection.
-Turn left and drive 3.8 miles to Hickory Nut Gap Road on the left.
-Go 1 mile to the entrance of camp on the right.
+Take I-40 East to Exit 72 (US-70 E toward Old Fort) Turn left on US- 221 N toward Linville.
+At the traffic light in Linville turn right and drive 0.5 miles to the traffic light at the Hwy 105 intersection.
+Turn left and drive 4 miles to the next traffic light at the Hwy 184 intersection.
+Turn left and drive 3.8 miles and take Hickory Nut Gap Road on the left.
+Drive 1 mile to the camp entrance on the right.